 6. If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year.

-The Departmental ODICR's strategic focus is on developing and implementing a Department-wide campaign to educate the workforce on the intricacies of disability employment.
-The Departmental ODICR will establish a Department-wide barrier analysis team to incrementally address impediments in employment for PWD, PWTD, and other affected groups.
+ODICR's strategic focus is on developing and implementing a department-wide campaign to educate the workforce on the intricacies of disability employment.